A former professional rugby player is back in the best shape of his life at the age of 47.

 One of the key things that Andy had lost since his professional sports career was discipline.
 He’d let himself go.
 But his trainer soon gave him back the structure he needed to overhaul his health, fitness and physique.

-“But the guys here basically gave me all the tools I needed, helping me to realise that the diet is half the battle, but you also have to focus on lifting weights and your cardiovascular fitness too.
+“But the guys here basically gave me all the tools I needed, helping me to realise that the diet is half the battle, you also have to focus on lifting weights and your cardiovascular fitness too.
 The key is getting them all to work together.’

 “I wouldn’t eat for days because I didn’t feel hungry.
 I’m now eating more than I’ve ever eaten before, which is weird – but the weight is coming off – it’s flying off (PQ)